 Institut Laue-Langevin (ILL)

 The ILL is an international research centre based at Grenoble which has one of the most intense neutron sources in the world.
 The UK is a partner in ILL.
-Details regarding obtaining access can be found at the ILL website.

 Central Laser Facility (CLF), Rutherford Appleton Laboratory

 Provides access to large scale laser systems for UK and EU researchers.
 The facility has a number of high-powered laser installations and also operates a “ Lasers for Science” (LSF) user facility.
 LSF has a number of laser systems available to users, including: